horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 3. Over the last few years, Ethereum has attracted a lot of engineers and entrepreneurs building DeFi services.
 Most blockchain engineers involved in the space now see Ethereum as the best available platform for decentralized financial services.

-Despite some deficiencies Ethereum ecosystem it managed to produce a lot of DeFi services operating large sums.
-There are already some DeFi services controlling assets worth more than a billion USD.
+Despite some deficiencies Ethereum ecosystem it managed to produce a number of large DeFi services operating significant sums.
 In August 2020, the total sum controlled by DeFi has exceeded [4 billion USD](https://defipulse.com) in value.

 > Crypto entrepreneurs and engineers now recreate traditional financial instruments in a decentralized architecture, outside of companies’ and governments’ control.